datatorch/documentation/docs/dev/pipelines/pipelines.md

 ### `name`

-**Required.** The name of your pipeline must me unique to the project.
+**Required.** The name of your pipeline must be unique to the project.
 DataTorch displays the name of you pipeline under the `Pipelines` tab in your project.

 ### `jobs`